A Republic Or Democracy: What Every U.S. Citizen Should Know

 A republic and a democracy are very similar except for one key difference: where each places sovereignty, or power.
 A democracy gives sovereignty to the citizens as a whole group, or majority, while a republic gives sovereignty to the individual and the people.
 In a republic, rights are granted from God to the individual.
 Our government is supposed to protect those rights.
 In a democracy, rights are determined by the majority, granted by the government, and given to the majority whether or not the subservient minority agrees.

-In a democracy, there are only two groups, the majority and the minority.
+In a democracy, individuals are not recognized, but rather two groups, the majority and the minority, are recognized.
 There is no such thing as a minority group with rights nor an individual with rights, except those determined by the dictatorial majority.
 To solve a problem, only the majority is authorized to act.

-In a republic, the individual is recognized and the individual has rights, as well as the minority.
+In a republic, the individual is recognized and the individual has rights.
 To solve a problem, an individual may act individually, or through his or her representative.
 A republic is self-government

 Founding Fathers And Democracy